-Located to the south of Christchurch, the Selwyn District is the second fastest growing community in New Zealand.
+Are you an experienced Strategy and Policy planner ready to take the next step in your career?
+Apply now to join our capable team!Located to the south of Christchurch, the Selwyn District is the second fastest growing community in New Zealand.
 We have a fantastic quality of life, great communities and thriving businesses.
 It is a great place to live, work and play.
-The Selwyn District Council works actively with our residents to maintain and enhance these enduring qualities, and to plan for our promising future.We currently have a fantastic opportunity for someone to join us as a Strategy & Policy Planner on a 1 year fixed term contract.In this varied and challenging role you will be involved in the development of the 2nd Generation Selwyn District Plan, as well as contributing to the development of strategic growth management tools such as Council policy and protocols, Asset planning and the LTP.The successful candidate will preferably have a relevant tertiary qualification in Planning, Resource Management or a related discipline which is recognised by the NZPI.
-Some experience in a Planning role either in local government or the private sector would be beneficial.You will be self-motivated with the ability to relay information clearly and concisely, demonstrating a good understanding and knowledge base of the Resource Management Act and related legislation along with possessing strong interpersonal skills, allowing you to building relationships and provide positive outcomes for the Council, key stakeholders and the wider community.If you consider yourself someone with the above experience and skill set who is also well organised, flexible and professional, as well as demonstrating the ability to work effectively as part of a team then we want to hear from you!
+The Selwyn District Council works actively with our residents to maintain and enhance these enduring qualities, and to plan for our promising future.In this varied and challenging role you will be involved in the development of the 2nd Generation Selwyn District Plan, as well as contributing to the development of strategic growth management tools such as Council policy and protocols, Asset planning and the LTP.The successful candidate will have a relevant tertiary qualification in Planning, Resource Management or a related discipline which is recognised by the NZPI.
+Experience in a Planning role either in local government or the private sector is preferred.You will be self-motivated with the ability to relay information clearly and concisely, demonstrating a good understanding and knowledge base of the Resource Management Act and related legislation along with possessing strong interpersonal skills, allowing you to building relationships and provide positive outcomes for the Council, key stakeholders and the wider community.If you consider yourself someone with the above experience and skill set who is also well organised, flexible and professional, as well as demonstrating the ability to work effectively as part of a team then we want to hear from you!